Quantum Generative Diffusion Model: A Fully Quantum-Mechanical Model for Generating Quantum State Ensemble: Conclusion

 Future work should explore the impact of different noise schedules on generation performance.
-Additionally, designing more efficient structures for a denoising process to reduce resource requirements, including the number of auxiliary qubits and the total number of quantum gates, is a worthwhile direction to pursue.
+Additionally, designing more efficient structures for the denoising process to reduce resource requirements, including the number of auxiliary qubits and the total number of quantum gates, is a worthwhile direction to pursue.
 Investigating the relationship between problem properties and the number of different time steps can provide important insights for further understanding QGDM.
-Theoretically analyzing and proving that QGDM converges faster than QGAN is an important and open issue.
-This could provide theoretical support for quantum versions of classic diffusion models and deepen our understanding of the advantages of these models.
+A deeper analysis of approximation error, sample complexity, and optimization landscapes for diffusion-style quantum generators would further strengthen the theoretical foundation.
+Validation under more comprehensive hardware noise models, including coherent errors, crosstalk, and readout noise, is an important step toward deployment on physical devices.
+More broadly, since mixed density operators are the native description of thermalized systems, open-system dynamics, and noisy near-term devices, QGDM provides a physically grounded and trainable route to generating such states through valid channel dynamics.